WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 "My Pronouns Are Master/Master's; You Will Adress [[Explicitly Showcased/Me/Me\|Me]] On Your Knees"

 Remember [[Explicitly Showcased/Me/Me\|Me]] Making Fun Of The Armpit Guy Because "How The Ft Dod He Figure That Out‽"
 Ive Changed My Opinion

-I Dont Know If This Video Is Safe For Work But Its Relevant So Probably Not
+I Dont Know If This Video Is Safe For Work But Its Relevant So Probably Not (ETA(19·2023 47.08) The Video I Put Here Dissapeared But It Was In Fact Proof That Armpit Focused Videos Exist)

 Did Yall Know You Can Group Call On The Lovesense App?

 I Think If A Guy Gets A Girl Pregnant She Should Just Be Able To Give Him The Pregnancy
 That Would Be A Great Update To Human Biology

-I Found Out One Of My Friends Is Into Rope Bondage
+I Found Out One Of [[Explicitly Showcased/People/Ash/Tiddy Gremlin\|My Friends]] Is Into Rope Bondage
 He Doesn't Live In England
-Most Of The [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Begging To Be Roped Live Way Too Far Or Are Wat Too Busy
+Most Of The [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Begging To Be Roped Live Way Too Far Or Are Way Too Busy
 Pointless

-This Shopkeeper Just Tried To Steal 20p From [[Explicitly Showcased/Me/Me\|Me]]
-I Was Buying Monster And They Were All 1.55 Except The One I Wanted And The Guy Typed Out 1.55 Into The Card Machine
-And I Wouldn't Be Upset If He Didnt Turn The Can To Check First
-100% Just Being A Dick

-I Was Sitting On The Floor Trying To Listen To Shit And A Group Of Girls Srated Standing Around [[Explicitly Showcased/Me/Me\|Me]] (Literally) And Had The Loudest Conversation About [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Nothing\|Nothing]]:/

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Do u think a transphobic conservative guy would change if I squished his head between my thighs</p>&mdash; Kiyana 🏳️‍⚧️ (@SlayzKiana) <a href="https://twitter.com/SlayzKiana/status/1717001251215515673?ref_src=twsrc%5Etfw">October 25, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>